 Entering the 21st century, we must draw closer together as a united family making sure we take all our people along — the young, the aging, the children.
 We must mold a program that includes all our people and all our ministries.

-Free Will Baptist Bible College – Once each year, Welch College appeals to the whole denomination to make an investment in the future—the next generation.
+Welch College – Once each year, Welch College appeals to the whole denomination to make an investment in the future—the next generation.
 That appeal is the Ketteman Student Scholarship Drive.